OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 {% alert %}

-**Note:** Any expression that is or can be converted to a function can be spawned.
+Any expression that is or can be converted to a function can be spawned.
 For instance, you can spawn a computation using a function pointer or member function pointer, as in: